-Many of the Council's services are informed by local consultation and are delivered to a high standard that make the best use of resources and are value for money, evidenced by:
+Many of the Council's services are informed by local consultation and are delivered to a high standard that make the best use of resources evidenced by:

-- Benchmarking the cost and performance of our services.
-SBC took a national lead in setting up a Unitary Benchmarking club in partnership with PWC. - Working increasingly with our partners, delivering services that meet the needs of the local community, and put in place processes to ensure that they operate effectively in practice. - Through the use of data, determining local needs and targeting resources accordingly. - Responding positively to the findings and recommendations of external auditors and statutory inspectors and putting in place arrangements for the implementation of agreed actions. - Carrying out value for money benchmarking of our costs and performance against our family groupings to ensure best use is made of the resources available to the Council. - Delivering specific projects within an effective, corporate programme management framework, as appropriate. - (b) Members and Officers working together to achieve a common purpose with clearly defined functions and roles.
+- Working increasingly with our partners and Council controlled bodies i.e. Swindon Commercial Services Ltd and Forward Swindon Ltd, delivering services that meet the needs of the local community, and put in place processes to ensure that they operate effectively in practice. - Through the use of data, determining local needs and targeting resources accordingly. - Responding positively to the findings and recommendations of external auditors and statutory inspectors and putting in place arrangements for the implementation of agreed actions. - Carrying out value for money benchmarking of our costs and performance against our family groupings to ensure best use is made of the resources available to the Council. - (b) Members and Officers working together to achieve a common purpose with clearly defined functions and roles.